Title: On the Verge (Prelude to an Admission of Love)

 Black oil, Mulder is certain, carrying the alien virus.

 “What about the pilot?” he asks.
-“Was he dead?”
+“Did he make it?”

 “Not sure.
 Two men loaded him into some sort of translucent stretcher, for want of a better term, with a lid, like a see-through coffin.
 Nothing I’ve ever seen before.”